MaratkanovaAlexandra/test/cv.md

 	return num + 1;
 };
 ```
 6.
-7.I am a second-year at university.
+7. I am a second-year at university.
 My major is computer science and information technology.
-8.My English level is B1+.
+8. My English level is B1+.
 I also study as a translator at university.
 I have language practice.
 I lived in the USA for five mounts.